chloebarber/aardplugins/README.md

 # aardplugins
-Plugins for Aardwolf
+Bartoc the Inquisitive's plugins for MUSHclient Aardwolf

-WIP UNLESS MARKED OTHERWISE
+ALL PLUGINS WIP UNLESS MARKED OTHERWISE

 InquisitorDatabase